jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

 The [SQL Server \| SQL Activity drilldown][sqlserver_drilldown_sqlactivity] has been enhanced.
 The Optimizer Plan Visualization control replaces the  **SQL Statement** and **Plan** tabs for a selected session.
 The Optimizer Plan Visualization control provides an interactive and intuitive way to view your plan and statement.

 ## Sessions status visualization
 The [SQL Server \| SQL Activity drilldown \| Sessions grid][sqlserver_grid_sessions] has been enhanced.
 The grid is color coded by status to make it easier to scan sessions.
-Multiple sessions can be selected; multiple selected sessions can be killed in a single operation.

 ## SQL Server availability report
 A new report has been added to the default [Spotlight Enterprise reports][enterprise_display_reports].
 The new report called the **SQL Server Availability Report** shows the availability / uptime of monitored instances.